ironcrypto/rust-volatility/README.md

 - The second source is off-chain (e.g. data from a centralized exchange)

-Using / combining data from your sources, it continuously estimates volatility over a rolling time window.
+Using data from the sources, it continuously estimates two volatilities over a rolling time window, and exposes them to prometheus endpoint.

+*Prometheus Queries*:
+- uniswap_volatility{symbol="ethusdc"}
+- binance_volatility{symbol="ethusdc"}

+*Prometheus Endpoint*: see config file /prometheus.yml